 The Northeast part of the United States was turning more and more to industry and factories.
 Machines were taking the place of hand tools.
-The steam engine and electrical engine were taking the place of animals.
+The steam engines and electrical engines were taking the place of animals.

 Textile factories were making cloth in New England.
 By 1840, 700 cotton mills and 500 woolen mills were in New England.
 Fifty thousand people worked in these factories.
 Cities began to grow up around these factories.